crbelaus/bun/README.md

 ### Replace esbuild with bun

-You can use `bun` to build CSS with TailwindCSS as well, replacing the `tailwindcss` library in elixir.
+You can use `bun` to build CSS with TailwindCSS, replacing both `esbuild` and the `tailwindcss` library in Elixir.

-First, add `tailwindcss` as a dependency in the `package.json`:
+First, update `assets/package.json`:

 ```json
 "dependencies": {